lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 ### A more solid implementation of the producer/consumer problem
 In our producer/consumer code we already protect access to the queue (our shared resource) using a `Ref`.
-Now, instead of using `Option` to represent elements retrieved from a possibly empty queue, we should instead block the caller somehow if queue is empty until some element can be returned.
+Now, instead of using `Option` to represent elements retrieved from a possibly empty queue, we should instead block the caller fiber somehow if queue is empty until some element can be returned.
 This will be done by creating and keeping instances of `Deferred`.
 A `Deferred[F, A]` instance can hold one single element of some type `A`. `Deferred` instances are created